We offer outdoor learning sessions at Perivale Wood for primary school classes.

 The sessions are delivered by our environmental science teachers and forest school practitioners.

 All sessions are based on the national curriculum.

 Groups can come to the reserve for a half day (two hour) session or for a full day.

-A two hour session costs £100 and a full day session costs £200.
+A half day session costs £120 and a full day session costs £240.

-Summaries for each session can be found below as well as our booking form.
+Summaries for each session and our booking form can be found below.

 Years 1 & 2